-The system of affective assignment: We only experience our perceptions, never the fictional, factual, "thing in and of itself."
-Perception is never directly able to access the things and events to which our perceptions refer.
-These perceptions must be identified, and, affectively interpreted, that is, given an emotional context by virtue of which they can be assessed, and appropriate behavior determined.
+The system of affective assignment

+We only experience our perceptions, never the factual, thing, in-and-of-itself.
+Perception is never directly able to access the things and events to which it refers.
+These perceptions must be identified and affectively interpreted, that is, given an emotional context by virtue of which they can be assessed, and an appropriate behavioral response determined.
 Therefore, one could say that reality testing consists along with object identification, with the giving of proper symbolic value, proper affective value to perception and experience.
 These ideas converge to a point.
-In the simplest terms, what does this experience "mean to you."
+In the simplest terms, what does this experience "mean to you?"
 Think of affect as the psychological context through which a neutral perception is defined.
-It is the affective meaning, the context, which gives symbolic emotional Quality to experience.
-In example: One person may have a fond adoration for his pet mouse, where another may recoil in revulsion.
-The mouse is the same, a neutral perceptual experience, it is the affect which we assign to it which puts it in the context of our associated experience that varies.
+It is the affective meaning, the context, which gives symbolic emotional quality to experience.
+For example, one person may adore his pet mouse, where another may recoil in revulsion.
+The mouse is the same, a neutral perceptual experience, however, it is the affect which we assign to it which puts it in the context of our associated experience that varies.
 This symbolic affective function can become deranged, as we will now see.

-In "The Pain Was Greater If It Will Happen Again: The Effect of Anticipated Continuation on Retrospective Discomfort," we find the following observation: "Across 7 laboratory studies and 1 field study, we demonstrated that people remembered an unpleasant experience as more aversive when they expected this experience to return than when they had no such expectation" (Galak & Meyvis, 2011, p.
+In The Pain Was Greater If It Will Happen Again: The Effect of Anticipated Continuation on Retrospective Discomfort (Galak and Meyvis, 2011), we find the following observation: "Across 7 laboratory studies and 1 field study, we demonstrated that people remembered an unpleasant experience as more aversive when they expected this experience to return than when they had no such expectation" (p.
 63).
 Note how the experience was the same, but the affect assigned to it was different, a function of a new context whereby a different affective value is assigned to the stimulus.
-Affect is the context, and so, the quality with which we endow perception and experience, and its assignment to perception is therefore a vital part of healthy balanced mental function and reality testing.
+Affect is the context, and so, the quality with which we endow perception and experience, and its assignment to perception is, therefore, a vital part of healthy balanced mental function and reality testing.

-In Levens and Gotolib's "Updating Positive and Negative Stimuli in Working Memory in Depression" we find the following statements: "Compared with controls, depressed participants were both slower to disengage from sad stimuli and faster to disengage from happy facial expressions. . . .
-For example, biases against keeping positive information active or toward maintaining negative content in WM may underlie the ease with which depressed individuals develop and propagate a negative mood" (Levens & Gotolib, 2010, p.
+In Levens and Gotlib's Updating Positive and Negative Stimuli in Working Memory in Depression (2010) we find the following statements: "Compared with controls, depressed participants were both slower to disengage from sad stimuli and faster to disengage from happy facial expressions....
+For example, biases against keeping positive information active or toward maintaining negative content in WM may underlie the ease with which depressed individuals develop and propagate a negative mood" (p.
 654).
 It is clear that the system of assigning affect to stimulus is essential to reality testing.

-The system by virtue of which this process takes place is phylogenetically old and complex.
-All sorts of affective aspects are undoubtedly stored in various anatomical neural locations and retrieved from these many various areas to create the final effect of "affect."
-We must watch the system work in a known metapsychological context to identify its various parts and their intrarelations.
-But, as we study sleep, it seems that with some psychology we may see the system of affective assignment in isolation, and gain some not inconsiderable insight into the process.
-For this reason I will now draw out the proper Freudian picture of the metapsychology of dreaming so it may be related to the current cognitive neuroscience.
+The system by virtue of which this process takes place is phylogenically old and complex.
+All sorts of affective aspects are undoubtedly stored in various cortical, limbic and other locations and retrieved from these many various areas to create the final effect of affect.
+We must system work in watch the а known metapsychological context to identify its various parts and their intrarelations.
+But, as we study sleep, for instance, we may see the system of affective assignment in isolation, and gain considerable insight into the processes occurring.
+For this reason, I will now draw out the proper Freudian picture of the metapsychology of dreaming so it may be related to the current cognitive neuroscience.